 They asked students to indicate on which social media platforms they had experienced cyberbullying, and here are the results:

-The study also revealed some surprising statistics about the amount of people that are perpetrators of cyberbullying.
+The study also revealed some surprising statistics about the number of people that are perpetrators of cyberbullying.
 For example, they found that:

 - 69 percent of people report having done something abusive towards others online.

-These statistics are troubling because it suggests a general misunderstanding of exactly what cyberbullying is.
+These statistics are troubling because it suggests a general misunderstanding of precisely what cyberbullying is.

-More specifically, it's likely these people who have admitted to doing something abusive towards others online actually engaged in cyberbullying, but because of a lack of awareness as to what this is, they do not admit it.
+More specifically, it's likely these people who have admitted to doing something abusive towards others online actually engaged in cyberbullying.
+Still, because of a lack of awareness about this, they do not admit it.

 Here are some more cyberbullying statistics to consider:

 - Over half of students who identify as being LGBTQ have experienced cyberbullying at some point.
 [StopBullying.gov]